Telangana AYUSH Counselling 2024: Round 2 Allotment Result (Out), Document Verification

 A thin biconvex lens of refractive index \frac{3}{2} is placed on a horizontal plane mirror as shown in the figure.
 The space between the lens and the mirror is then filled with water of refractive index 4/3.
 It is found that when a point object is placed 15cm above the lens on its principle axis, the object coincides with its own image.
 On repeating with another liquid, the object and the image again coincide at a distance 25 cm from the lens.
 The refractive index of the liquid.

 A convex lens A of focal length 20 \mathrm{~cm} and a concave lens B of focal length 5 \mathrm{~cm} are kept along the same axis with a distance d between them.
-If a parallel beam of light falling on.
-A leaves B as a parallel beam, then the distance d in cm will be:
+If a parallel beam of light falls on A leaves B as a parallel beam, then the distance d in cm will be:

 The figure shows a silvered lens. \mu_{\mathrm{A}}=1.6$ and $\mu_{\mathrm{B}}=1.2, \mathrm{R}_{1}=80 \mathrm{~cm}, \mathrm{R}_{2}=40 \mathrm{~cm}$ and $\mathrm{R}_{3}=20 \mathrm{~cm}.
 An object is placed at a distance of 12 \mathrm{~cm} from this lens.
 Find the image position.